MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 Apps must not take users out of Teams for core user scenarios.
 App content and interactions should occur within Teams capabilities, such as bots, adaptive cards, and task modules.

-You should link users somewhere in Teams and not to an external site or app.
-For scenarios that require external functionality, your app must take explicit user permission to launch that functionality.
+Link users within Teams app and not to an external site or app.
+For scenarios that require external functionality, your app must take explicit user permission to launch the functionality.

 Button UI text that launches external functionality must include content to indicate the user is taken out of the Teams instance.
 For example, include text such as **This way to Contoso.com** or **View in Contoso.com**.